autowarefoundation/autoware/planning/behavior_velocity_crosswalk_module/README.md

 | `bicycle`    | [-]  | bool | whether to look and stop by BICYCLE objects    |
 | `motorcycle` | [-]  | bool | whether to look and stop by MOTORCYCLE objects |

-In order to detect crosswalk users crossing outside the crosswalk as well, the crosswalk module creates an attention area around the crosswalk shown as the yellow polygon in the figure.
+In order to handle the crosswalk users crossing the neighborhood but outside the crosswalk, the crosswalk module creates an attention area around the crosswalk, shown as the yellow polygon in the figure.
 If the object's predicted path collides with the attention area, the object will be targeted for yield.

 <figure markdown>
   ![crosswalk_attention_range](docs/crosswalk_attention_range.svg){width=600}
 </figure>

-The parameter is in the `object_filtering.target_object` namespace.
+The neighborhood is defined by the following parameter in the `object_filtering.target_object` namespace.

 | Parameter                   | Unit | Type   | Description                                                                                       |
 | --------------------------- | ---- | ------ | ------------------------------------------------------------------------------------------------- |